sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-custom/hana-cloud-alerts-custom.md

     ![Output value](manual-trigger-command-hello.png)

-    >A quick way to return to the command after executing it is to on the link shown below.
+    >A quick way to return to the command after executing it is to click on the link shown below.

     >![Return to command](return-to-command.png)

 At this point, a command has been created and executed.
-In the next 2 steps, two different techniques of executing SQL against an SAP HANA Cloud database will be shown.
+In the next two steps, two different techniques of executing SQL against an SAP HANA Cloud database will be shown.

 ### Perform a query using the ExecuteHanaCloudSqlStatement command